UW-GDA/flood_mass_balance_Nooksack/README.md

 ## Objectives
 Use a mass-balance study to determine the accuracy of USGS gauges during extreme precipitation events, using the 2021 atmospheric river flooding on the Nooksack as an example.
 The final product will probably look like a time series, daily modeled runoff vs. daily measured runoff.

-This project can have levels of complexity.
-The bare minimum in general is calculating the volume of precipitation - volume of discharge, using NWS COOP data to verify precipitation data.
+This project is developing through multiple levels of complexity.
+The bare minimum in general is calculating the volume of precipitation minus the volume of discharge.
 My minimum goal is to at least incorporate snow deposition, and do some verification of those numbers with SNOTEL stations.
 Infiltration would make this workflow more universally reproducible, but the soils are typically assumed to be saturated before the atmospheric river in the Nooksack so it isn't super relevant for this use-case.
 Evapotranspiration is something that I need to do more research into, to see if it would even make an impact with cloud cover.
 Infiltration and evapotranspiration are both "hopefuls" more than minimums.
 The 'extra mile' goal is to run the scripts a few times for a sensitivity analysis to see how snow, infiltration and evaporation make significant impacts.
 A more complex model is not necessarily a better model if the added parameters don't make a big impact and they add a lot of uncertainty (really coarse geology data could be relevant here).

 ## Required Data